grayy921013/Leetcode/README.md

 28. Problem 312 (Burst Balloons)
   The naive solution is to try every sequence, which will no doubt result in a TLE.
   It is nature to apply Divide & Conquer.
 If we first cut a sequence `[start, end]` at index i, its value is not equal to `num[i] * num[i - 1] * num[i + 1] + value of [start, i] + value of [i, end]`, because two sub sequences will merge into one after we burst a ballon, which will affect the calculation inside sub sequences.
 However, if we consider the last cut we make, namely for a sequence `[start, end]`, we at last take a cut at index i, then its value can actually be computed as `num[i] * num[start] * num[end] + value of [start, i] + value of [i, end]`.
 Therefore, we can apply DP to calculate all sub sequences from shorter sequences to longer ones, and finally will get the answer to the whole sequence.

+29. Problem 315 (Count of Smaller Numbers After Self)
+  * Sol 1: Loop the array from the tail to the head, while maintaining a sorted list of elements after the current processing item.
+Then we use binary search to find the proper position to insert the current item into the list, and at the same time get count of smaller number.
+  * Sol 2: The count of smaller number of a certain item is actually how many items we move from its right to its left during a stable sort.
+Therefore we use merge sort and at the same time mark the count array.
+For details, refer to me code.